MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/overview.md

 # What is the Speech service?

-The Speech service provides speech-to-text, text-to-speech, and speech translation capabilities with an Azure resource.
-You can Transcribe speech to text with high accuracy, produce natural-sounding text-to-speech voices, translate spoken audio, and use speaker recognition during conversations.
+The Speech service provides speech-to-text and text-to-speech capabilities with an [Azure Speech resource](~/articles/cognitive-services/cognitive-services-apis-create-account.md?tabs=speech#create-a-new-azure-cognitive-services-resource).
+You can transcribe speech to text with high accuracy, produce natural-sounding text-to-speech voices, translate spoken audio, and use speaker recognition during conversations.

 :::image type="content" source="media/overview/speech-features-highlight.png" alt-text="Image of tiles that highlight some Speech service features.":::

 Create custom voices, add specific words to your base vocabulary, or build your own models.
 Run Speech anywhere, in the cloud or at the edge in containers.
-It's easy to speech enable your applications, tools, and devices with the [Speech CLI](spx-overview.md), [Speech SDK](./speech-sdk.md), [Speech Studio](speech-studio-overview.md), or [REST APIs](#use-speech-in-your-application).
+It's easy to speech enable your applications, tools, and devices with the [Speech CLI](spx-overview.md), [Speech SDK](./speech-sdk.md), [Speech Studio](speech-studio-overview.md), or [REST APIs](./rest-speech-to-text.md).

 Speech is available for many [languages](language-support.md), [regions](regions.md), and [price points](https://azure.microsoft.com/pricing/details/cognitive-services/speech-services/).